LiteLDev/LeviLamina/README.md

 ![Logo](https://socialify.git.ci/LiteLDev/LiteLoader/image?description=1&font=Inter&forks=1&issues=1&language=1&logo=https%3A%2F%2Fgithub.com%2FLiteLDev%2FWebsite%2Fraw%2Fmain%2Fimages%2Flogo-6pndg21x.png&owner=1&pattern=Plus&pulls=1&stargazers=1)

-`LiteLoader` is an unofficial plugin loader that provides basic API support for `Bedrock Dedicated Server`, with a massive API, lots of packed utility interfaces, a rich event system and powerful basic interface support.
+`LiteLoaderBDS` is an unofficial plugin loader that provides basic API support for `Bedrock Dedicated Server`, with a massive API, lots of packed utility interfaces, a rich event system and powerful basic interface support.

+`LiteLoader` provides a massive API, a powerful event system and a large number of encapsulated development infrastructure interfaces, providing a solid foundation for extending the Bedrock Edition **BDS** with more gameplay and functionality.
+With plugins, it is easy to extend the functionality of BDS, the associated development is easy to learn, and the development approach is flexible.

-Writing plugins in C++, Golang and other languages allows developers to easily extend and customize BDS functionality, making it easy to learn and extremely flexible.
+Writing plugins in**C++，Golang，JavaScript，Lua，Python**  and other languages allows developers to easily extend and customize **BDS** functionality, making it easy to learn and extremely flexible.

 <br/>